Towards End-to-End Open Conversational Machine Reading: Introduction

 \section{Introduction}

 In a multi-turn dialogue comprehension scenario, machines are expected to answer high-level questions through interactions with human beings until enough information is gathered to derive a satisfying answer \cite{zhu2018lingke,zhang2018modeling,zaib2020short,huang2020challenges,fan2020survey,gu-etal-2021-mpc}.
-As a specific and challenging dialogue comprehension task, conversational machine reading (CMR) \citep{saeidi-etal-2018-interpretation} requires machines to understand the given user's initial setting and dialogue history before the machine itself is able to give a final answer or inquire for more clarifications according to rule texts (see Fig. \ref{fig:problem formulation}).
+As a specific and challenging dialogue comprehension task, conversational machine reading (CMR) \citep{saeidi-etal-2018-interpretation} requires machines to understand the given user's initial setting and dialogue history before the machine itself is able to give a final answer or inquire for more clarifications according to rule texts (see Figure \ref{fig:problem formulation}).

-In terms of acquisition of rule texts which are the main reference for tackling the CMR, there is closed-book setting where the rule texts are all given and there is correspondingly open-retrieval setting where the rule texts need to be retrieved from a knowledge base \cite{gao2021open} (see Fig. \ref{fig:problem formulation}).
+In terms of acquisition of rule texts which are the main reference for tackling the CMR, there is closed-book setting where the rule texts are all given and there is correspondingly open-retrieval setting where the rule texts need to be retrieved from a knowledge base \cite{gao2021open} (see Figure \ref{fig:problem formulation}).
 In terms of problem objectives, current approaches in general divide the targets into two categories, one as decision making and one as question generation \cite{zhong-zettlemoyer-2019-e3, lawrence-etal-2019-attending, verma-etal-2020-neural, gao-etal-2020-explicit, gao-etal-2020-discern} .
 For decision making sub-task, the machine is required to give decisions to directly answer the user question which concludes the dialogue or generate clarifying questions which continues the dialogue.
 For question generation sub-task, the machine is required to generate the clarifying questions that are essential to the later final decision making.
-Following this line of approaching the CMR task, a variety of works have been proposed based on mainly modeling the matching relationships on conditions \cite{henaff2017tracking, zhong-zettlemoyer-2019-e3,lawrence-etal-2019-attending,verma-etal-2020-neural,gao-etal-2020-explicit,gao-etal-2020-discern} with sequential encoding methods or graph-based methods \cite{ouyang2020dialogue}.
+Following this line of approaching the CMR task, a variety of works have been proposed mainly based on modeling the matching of elementary conditions \cite{henaff2017tracking, zhong-zettlemoyer-2019-e3,lawrence-etal-2019-attending,verma-etal-2020-neural,gao-etal-2020-explicit,gao-etal-2020-discern, ouyang2020dialogue, zhang-etal-2021-smoothing} in either a sequential encoding or graph-based manner.